Skip to main content

 Acceptance Rate: 37%

-Hampden–Sydney College is the 10th oldest institution of higher learning in the nation and the last American college founded in British Colonial America—it was founded in 1775.
-H-SC is also one of just three all-male colleges in the country.
-The college has a 10% higher graduation rate than the national average for men.
+Hampden–Sydney College is the 10th-oldest institution of higher learning in the nation and the last American college founded in British Colonial America—it was founded in 1775.
+Hampden-Sydney College is also one of just three all-male colleges in the country.

-H-SC awards a $20,000 scholarship that’s renewable over four years to students who have attained the rank of Eagle Scout.
-Roughly 10% of the H-SC’s student body are Eagle Scouts—one of the highest percentages at any college or university in the country.
+The college awards a $30,000 scholarship that’s renewable over four years to students who have attained the rank of Eagle Scout.
+Roughly 10% of Hampden-Sydney College’s student body are Eagle Scouts—one of the highest percentages at any college or university in the country.

-The cornerstone of H-SC’s academic experience is its Rhetoric Program, which focuses on argumentative and analytical writing, and presentational speaking.
-The program aims to ensure graduates can express themselves clearly and confidently and students are required to pass two rhetoric courses to graduate.
+The cornerstone of Hampden–Sydney College’s academic experience is its Rhetoric Program, which emphasizes argumentative and analytical writing as well as effective public speaking.
+The program is designed to ensure graduates can express themselves clearly and confidently, and students are required to complete two rhetoric courses and pass a proficiency exam in order to graduate.

 9. Randolph-Macon College